Trevor20/SQL-PowerBI-Portfolio/projects/Project4-RealEstateAnalysis/README.md

 ## 🏆 Final Insights
 - Only listings in Dubai and Abu Dhabi are verified, with Dubai having the majority of verfied listings.
 - Monday, start of the week, has the most listings added.
-- Most of the listings are added around morning from 7 am to 12 pm.
+- Most of the listings are added around morning between 7 am to 12 pm.
 - Area seems to increase approximately linearly with no of bedrooms.
 - Studio, 1-bedroom and 2-bedroom make up for majority of the listings.
 - In smaller apartments, the prices dont differ much between furnished and unfurnished.
 However, difference is noticeable for larger apartments like luxury and duplex/triplex apartments.